Melikaiella tumifica

 Habitat

 Associated with oak woodlands and forests, specifically on Quercus rubra (red oak).
-The in Germany occurs in urban and suburban settings where red oak has been planted.
+The introduced in Germany occurs in urban and suburban settings where red oak has been planted.

 Distribution